top of page

 Farmers’ Voice Radio is transforming the lives of millions of farmers in rural communities through the power of radio.
 The Farmers’ Voice Radio Academy can give you and your organisation the skills and tools you need to set up your own Farmers’ Voice Radio project that will raise farmers’ voices and complement your existing work to strengthen rural livelihoods and improve lives.

-Since 2022, the Farmers’ Voice Radio (FVR) Academy has trained representatives of 50 organisations working with smallholder farmers across Africa, Asia and Latin America.
-You can find out more about the participants and the radio programmes they have gone on to implement by visiting our dedicated webpages: FVR Academy 2022, FVR Academy 2023 and FVR Academy for Latin American coffee organisations.
+Since 2022, the Farmers’ Voice Radio (FVR) Academy has trained representatives of 70 organisations working with smallholder farmers across Africa, Asia and Latin America.

-Until now, the Academy has been delivered online.
-However, in 2026 we will bring a physical edition of the Academy to Ghana, targeted at smallholder cocoa farmer cooperatives and delivered in partnership with PDA Africa.
+In 2026 we brought the Academy to Ghana for the first time, with training targeted at smallholder cocoa farmer cooperatives and delivered in partnership with PDA Africa.

 The Academy complements our online resources, through: